 Acupuncture for hot flashes?
 Don’t sweat it!
 Research shows acupuncture reduces hot flashes.
 Women in menopause may needlessly suffer through hot flashes and other uncomfortable symptoms such as vaginal dryness, irritability, and weight gain.
-I treat menopausal symptoms regularly at my Downingtown acupuncture office with great success!
+I treat menopausal symptoms regularly with great success!

 An acupuncture study for hot flash symptom relief was reported on Web MD.
 The study suggests acupuncture may be useful to reduce hot flashes and psychological symptoms associated with menopause.
 Turkish researchers studied 53 postmenopausal women.
 Half of the women received traditional acupuncture treatment.
 The remainder were treated with “sham” acupuncture needles that were blunted and did not penetrate the skin.
 They measured the severity of hot flashes, vaginal dryness, urinary symptoms, mood swings, and other symptoms before and after treatment.
 Estrogen and other hormone levels were measured before the study and after the first and last acupuncture sessions in both groups.

 Women in the acupuncture group were treated twice a week for 10 sessions from an experienced and licensed acupuncturist.
 Those in the ‘sham’ treatment group were treated with at the same acupuncture points with non penetrating, blunted needles.
 The women who received real acupuncture had significantly lowered menopausal symptoms after 10 weeks, compared to those in the non acupuncture – sham treatment group.